 Flinders unallocated water release

-In response to a high level of demand for water in the Flinders River Catchment area we have released 110,000ML of general reserve unallocated water for purposes which relate to 'rural' or 'any' within the Water Plan (Gulf) 2007.
+In response to a high level of demand for water in the Flinders River Catchment area we have released 110,000ML of general reserve unallocated water for purposes which relate to 'rural' or 'any' within the Gulf water plan area.

 The water being made available is surface water from watercourses (including tributaries) and overland flow water.